 A couple books that didn’t make the short lists but that I loved included Cane Warriors by Alex Wheatle, as well as The Extraordinaries by T.J.
 Klune and Everything I Thought I Knew by Shannon Takaoka.

 I have to say—publishers were very generous to send me a number of books that were more difficult for me to get my hands on, which I greatly appreciated.
 Thank you!
 Above are the books I received in the mail from publishers.
 (The photograph does not include an advanced reader copy of The Bridge by Bill Konigsberg or three books I received after our judging was over, including Winter, White and Wicked by Shannon Dittemore, The Iron Will of Genie Lo by F.C.
 Yee, and Once Upon an Eid).
 I’ve read six of these books (the first six on the left), but I hope to read a couple more of the remaining seven books before I send them off to a new home.

-If all goes well, I’m planning on donating these beauties to a local organization called 50/50 Books, a bookstore that distributes books to schools, community centers, and other organizations across the nation in order to promote literacy and book accessibility.
+If all goes well, I’m planning on donating these beauties to an organization called 50/50 Books, a bookstore that distributes books to schools, community centers, and other organizations across the nation in order to promote literacy and book accessibility.
 I hope that with my donation, these books will get into the hands of kids and teens who can enjoy them even more than I already have!
 They are the rightful audience of YA after all and should have complete access to all that YA has to offer.